Abhay478/PCP_Proj/report.md

 ## Deletion

-- A thread descends the BST to find the node that contains the key to be deleted.
+- Deletion uses the `head` pointer to access the minimal node, and resets the highest set bit in the `buf` bitvector.
-  - If the node exists, but it's `buf` bitvector is all zeroes, it has been logically deleted.
-The thread randomly decides to physically delete the node or not.
+  - This is a single atomic operation - upon failure, the thread simply retries delete.
-  - If the key exists, it atomically clears the corresponding bit in the `buf` bitvector.
+  - If after deletion, the `buf` bitvector is all zeroes, the node is said to be logically deleted, unlike in TSLQueue where there is a specific tag on the `next` pointer to indicate the same.
+With some nonzero probability, the thread physically deletes the node.
+Physical deletion is identical to TSLQueue.
-  - If the key is absent or the bit is already cleared, it returns deletion error.
+    - Atomically delete from the linked list by setting `next` pointer of `head` to the next node.
-- If `buf` is all zeroes, the node is logically deleted by setting the tag on `next`, as in TSLQueue.
+    - Atomically delete from the BST by setting `left` pointer of the parent node to the next node.

 # Pseudocode